Certifying this year's presidential results begins quietly, in contrast to the 2020 election

 “Well-run elections do not happen by accident,” she said.

 Swenson reported from New York.
-Associated Press writers Scott Bauer in Madison, Wisconsin; Marc Levy in Harrisburg, Pennsylvania; Gary D. Robertson in Raleigh, North Carolina; Joey Cappelletti in Lansing, Michigan; and Christine Fernando in Chicago contributed to this report.
+Associated Press writers Scott Bauer in Madison, Wisconsin; Jacques Billeaud in Phoenix; Joey Cappelletti in Lansing, Michigan; Christine Fernando in Chicago; Marc Levy in Harrisburg, Pennsylvania; Gary D. Robertson in Raleigh, North Carolina; and Rio Yamat in Las Vegas contributed to this report.